mochi/mochikit/doc/rst/MochiKit/Visual.rst

     Toggle an element between visible and invisible state using an effect.

+    effect:

+        One of the visual pairs to use, between 'slide', 'blind', 'appear', and 'size'.

 :mochidef:`tagifyText(element[, tagifyStyle])`:

     Transform a node text into nodes containing one letter by tag.

+    tagifyStyle:

+        style to apply to character nodes, default to 'position: relative'.

 :mochidef:`multiple(elements, effect[, options])`: